Vinax89/studio/README.md

 - `npm test` – run unit tests with Jest.
 - `node scripts/update-cost-of-living.ts` – refresh cost of living dataset from BEA.

+## Package manager

+This project uses **npm** exclusively.
+Install dependencies with `npm ci` and commit changes to `package-lock.json`.
+Yarn and pnpm are not supported—the `preinstall` hook fails if another package manager is detected.
+The repository's `.npmrc` enables `engine-strict=true` to enforce the Node version specified in `package.json`.

 ## Color input
 When supplying colors to chart configuration, only the following formats are allowed: